Ranjana1207/Classifying-Cyber-security-Incidents-with-Machine-Learning/README.md

 ### Features:

-**Evidence:** Individual pieces of evidence like IP addresses, emails, and user details.
+**🔸 Evidence:** Individual pieces of evidence like IP addresses, emails, and user details.

-**Alerts:** Aggregated evidence signaling a potential security incident.
+**🔸 Alerts:** Aggregated evidence signaling a potential security incident.

-**Incidents:** A collection of alerts representing a complete security threat scenario.
+**🔸 Incidents:** A collection of alerts representing a complete security threat scenario.

 ### Usage